Plumlee, bench help Nuggets rally past Nets 101-93

 LeVert is averaging 16.8 points, 5.0 rebounds and 4.0 assists.
 He missed half of last season with a dislocated right foot.

-”It’s bad luck especially with what he went through last year,” coach Kenny Atkinson said. ”I feel for him.”
+”It’s bad luck especially with what he went through last year,” Atkinson said. ”I feel for him.”

 SHUMPERT’S ROLE